What is corneal disease?

 - Stroma: The stroma is the thickest layer of the cornea and is found behind the epithelium.
 It is made up mostly of water and proteins that give it an elastic but solid form.

-- Endothelium: The endothelium is a single layer of cells located between the stroma and the aqueous humor, the clear fluid found in the front and rear chambers of the eye.
+- Endothelium: The endothelium is a single layer of cells located between the stroma and the aqueous humor, the clear fluid found in the front of the eye.
 The endothelium works as a pump, expelling excess water as it is absorbed into the stroma.
 Without this specialized function, the stroma could become waterlogged and hazy and opaque in appearance, also reducing vision.

 What are the symptoms of corneal conditions?